Pandemic puts Indonesia into recession; 1st time in 20 years

 The economy shrank at a 5.32% pace in the previous quarter and grew 2.9% in January-March, its slowest rate in almost two decades.

-Indonesia has reported nearly 422,000 confirmed cases of COVID-19, the largest in Southeast Asia and second in Asia only to India’s 8.3 million confirmed cases.
+Indonesia has reported more than 425,000 confirmed cases of COVID-19, the largest in Southeast Asia and second in Asia only to India’s 8.3 million confirmed cases.

 Air and train travel plunged as the pandemic prompted authorities to suspend nonessential services and close many offices to stem the spread of infections, said Suhariyanto, the agency head.
 He uses a single name.

-Suhariyanto told a news conference in the capital, Jakarta, that the logistics and hospitality sectors also fell sharply people stayed home and dined in.
+Suhariyanto told a news conference in the capital, Jakarta, that activity in the logistics and hospitality sectors also fell sharply as people stayed home and dined in.

 A technical recession is defined as two straight quarters of contraction.
 Much of the region is in recession, with air travel nearly paralyzed due to border controls and other restrictions.
 Indonesia's last recession was in 1997.
 It helped to hasten the ouster of dictator Suharto a year later.